 Hate speech and proffering war online using social media, particularly Facebook has contributed to South Sudan’s return to conflict.
 As Juba burns, the role of social media, online hate speech and rumor is becoming clear.

-Stability is a leading open-access journal focusing on security and development challenges in fragile, failed and conflict-affected states.
+Stability is a leading open-access, peer reviewed academic journal focusing on security and development challenges in fragile, failed and conflict-affected states.
 It is the flagship publication of the Centre for Security Governance.
 All articles, commentaries and practice notes published by Stability are freely accessible and widely disseminated in academic, policy and practitioner networks.
-For maximum accessibility, all Stability articles are hosted on our partner website stabilityjournal.org.
+All Stability articles are hosted on our partner website: stabilityjournal.org.